CodeForPittsburgh/fishfryform/README.md

 # Fish Fry API

-*These are just draft API calls!*

 The Fish Fry API is a collection of simple functions embodied in web endpoints that allow you to access and manipulate Fish Fry data.
+Right now, the API will only retreive records from the database and return them as a GeoJSON.

-We may require an API key to access this, which we will hand out when requested.
+We will likely require an API key to access the POST, PUT, and DELETE methods once those are implemented.

+Note that these are just draft API calls, and may change (but probably not substantially).

-### Get Fish Fries
+### Get Fish Frys

-* `GET /api/fishfries`: returns a `geojson` Feature Collection of all Fish Fries.
+* `GET /api/fishfrys`: returns a `geojson` Feature Collection of all Fish Fries.
 Included is a unique identifier (`uid`) created in the database, which you can use to retrieve or edit individual Fish Fries.
 Additional optional query string parameters include:
     * `valid=True/False`: returns validated data, default is True
     * `publish=True/False`: returns data marked for publication, default is True

-* `GET /api/fishfries/{uid}`: returns a `geojson` Feature of the Fish Fry indicated by the `{uid}`.
+* `GET /api/fishfrys/{uid}`: returns a `geojson` Feature of the Fish Fry indicated by the `{uid}`.

-### Create Fish Fries
+### Create Fish Frys (not yet implemented)

-* `POST /api/fishfries/new?fishfry={json}`: submit a new Fish Fry.
+* `POST /api/fishfry/`: submit a new Fish Fry.
+* query string parameters: to be completed

-### Edit Fish Fries
+### Edit Fish Frys (not yet implemented)

-* `PUT /api/fishfries/{uid}?fishfry={json}`: edit an existing Fish Fry.
-The submission will overwrite existing attributes with whatever you submit.
-It assumes that you know what you are doing.
-If you leave an attribute blank that is populated in the database, that attribute gets wiped in the database.
+* `PUT /api/fishfries/{uid}`: edit an existing Fish Fry.
+* query string parameters: to be completed

-### Delete Fish Fries
+### Delete Fish Frys (not yet implemented)

-* `PUT /api/fishfries/{uid}/delete: (Maybe?) doesn't actually delete a Fish Fry from the database, but sets its validation and publication status to `FALSE` so that it disappears from any map.
+* `DELETE /api/fishfry/{uid}`: Removes a fish fry from the database.

 # Development